vkoskiv/c-ray/README.md

 2. Run `cmake .`, or optionally `cmake . -DNO_SDL2=True` to disable SDL2.
 3. Run `make` to build the project
-4. Run binary: `./bin/c-ray ./input/scene.json` (Making sure the working dir is the root directory)
+4. Run binary: `./bin/c-ray ./input/scene.json` (Making sure the working dir is the root directory) You can also pipe files onto `C-ray` and it will read from there.
+This is useful for scripts that invoke `C-ray`.
+Example: `cat input/scene.json | ./bin/c-ray`

 Windows:
 1. Download SDL2 Development libaries from here and extract: https://www.libsdl.org/download-2.0.php (https://www.libsdl.org/release/SDL2-devel-2.0.8-VC.zip)